 Real-time monitoring through connected devices can save lives in case of a medical emergency like an asthma attack, diabetes, heart failure, etc. Real-time tracking means a smart medical device being linked to a smartphone app.
 Connected devices gather invaluable data and use the internet to send the information to a doctor.
 These devices collect and send health data like blood sugar levels, blood pressure, weight, oxygen levels, and ECGs.

 IoT allows medical professionals to gather an enormous amount of data about a patient's condition, which would otherwise take many years to collect manually.
-This data can be used for different studies that would support research and also improve service deliverability.
+This data can be used for different studies that would support research and also improve service deliverability and data privacy.

 WytCote is not a typical high tech company.
 WytCote Technologies approaches each client with a holistic view of their goals, processes and existing technology to build solutions in the best interest of our client – customized for their specific needs